 Quick Tips for product email recommendations

-- Browse abandonment emails: There are shoppers who spent a considerable amount of time that have shown an interest on particular products but have not added anything on their cart and eventually just left your store.
+- Browse abandonment emails: There are shoppers who spent a considerable amount of time that have shown interest in particular products but have not added anything on their cart and eventually just left your store.
 This scenario is called browse abandonment.
 And when this happens, it is crucial that you capture these visitors and send a browse abandonment email designed to remind them about the items that they have viewed on your site.
 Within your email, don’t forget to recommend similar or complementary items to maximize your strategy.

 ● Cart abandonment emails: When visitors place a product in their shopping cart but leave your site without pushing through with the purchase is called cart abandonment.
-If this happens, it is important to build your own cart abandonment email that will trigger a reminder that they have left items in their cart.
+If this happens, it is important to build your own abandoned cart email that will trigger a reminder that they have left items in their cart.
 Subsequently, within your cart abandonment email, cross-sell and upsell similar or relevant items that they may like.

 Source: MailBot app